citp/privacy-policy-historical/b/bu/bus/businessofsoftware.org.md

-> *The following text is extracted and transformed from the businessofsoftware.org privacy policy that was archived on 2018-03-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180322073335id_/http%3A//thebln.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the businessofsoftware.org privacy policy that was archived on 2019-03-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190330133449id_/https%3A//businessofsoftware.org/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | The BLN
+# Privacy Policy - Business of Software USA

 **Company details**

-Violarth Ltd, trading as the Business Leaders Network
+Violarth Ltd, trading as Business of Software
-Company Registration number: 638 0 684
+Company Registration number: 0638 0684
 VAT Registration: GB 923 8313 29
-Address: Newnham House, Cambridge Business Park, Cambridge, CB4 0WZ
+Address: The Bradfield Centre, Cambridge Science Park, CB4 0GA

-The BLN Privacy Policy is published by The BLN (henceforth ‘The BLN’).
-This Privacy Policy outlines our practices regarding collection and use of information relating to your use of the The BLN Web site (collectively, including all content available through the www.TheBLN.com domain and sub-domains, “the Site”)
+The Business of Software Privacy Policy is published by Business of Software.
+This Privacy Policy outlines our practices regarding the collection and use of information relating to your use of the Business of Software Web site (collectively, including all content available through the www.businessofsoftware.org domain and sub-domains, “the Site”)

-The BLN is registered with the UK’s Information Commission as a Data Controller (registration no. Z1667728) in accordance with the Data Protection Act of 1998.
+Business of Software is registered with the UK’s Information Commission as a Data Controller (registration no. A8436632) in accordance with the Data Protection Act of 1998.

 We take the privacy of Users of the Site seriously and we are committed to safeguarding the privacy of these Users while providing a personalised and valuable service.
 This privacy policy sets out our information-gathering and dissemination practices for the Site.
-If you have any requests concerning your personal information or any queries with regard to these practices please contact us by e-mail at [privacy@thebln.com](mailto:privacy@thebln.com)
+If you have any requests concerning your personal information or any queries with regard to these practices please contact us by e-mail at [privacy@businessofsoftware.org](mailto:privacy@businessofsoftware.org)

 The Site collects information from Users during the registration process and, occasionally, at other times.
 We try and make the process as rapid and straightforward as possible and we are grateful for the information our Users provide.
 The more accurate the information we receive from each User, the more specific we can be in our ongoing contact with them.

 **Data protection**

-The Site will comply with the relevant UK Data Protection laws, so normally any personal details to be provided to us will not be disclosed to third parties outside The BLN’s Customers without the User’s consent (please see also the Site’s Terms and Conditions regarding Data Protection).
+The Site will comply with the relevant UK Data Protection laws, so normally any personal details to be provided to us will not be disclosed to third parties outside Business of Software’s Customers without the User’s consent (please see also the Site’s Terms and Conditions regarding Data Protection).

 Users must be aware and accept that, if we are requested by authorised third parties or regulatory or governmental agencies investigating illegal activities to provide information concerning Users’ activities whilst using the Site, we shall do so.